MLB Betting Trends: Totals Report for Hot Over and Under Teams

 Doc's Sports has done an MLB Totals Trends report in the past, and we'll be doing it again this season.
 This will be a bi-weekly article here on the site.
 We'll highlight the Top Five 'Over' and the Top Five 'Under' teams in the last couple weeks.
 The MLB season is the ultimate long grind, and it is probably the single best sport to try to find a team on a streak and back that trend for a while.
 Hitting can be contagious both in a good and bad way, and that can lead to some major streaks.
 We'll try to find some value in the totals market through this report throughout the season.

 What does the totals picture look like as a whole so far this year?
-The over is now 175-171 on the season.
-Interestingly, in the last week it is exactly 44-44.
+The under is 364-334 on the season.

 Top Five 'Over' Teams (Over Listed First)